Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/shaders-in-universalrp.md

 With the Universal Render Pipeline, you can have real-time lighting wither either Physically Based Shaders (PBS) and non-Physically Based Rendering (PBR).

 For PBS, use the [Lit Shader](lit-shader.md).
 You can use it on all platforms.
-The Shader quality scales, depending on the platform, but keeps physically based rendering on all platforms.
+The Shader quality scales depending on the platform, but keeps physically based rendering on all platforms.
 This gives you realistic graphics across hardware.
-The Unity [Standard Shader](<https://docs.unity3d.com/Manual/shader-StandardShader.html>) and the [Standard (Specular setup)](https://docs.unity3d.com/Manual/StandardShaderMetallicVsSpecular.html) Shaders both map to the Lit Shader in URP.
-For a list of Shader mappings, see [Shader mappings under Upgrading your Shaders.](upgrading-your-shaders.md#shaderMappings)
+The Unity [Standard Shader](https://docs.unity3d.com/Manual/shader-StandardShader.html) and the [Standard (Specular setup) Shaders](https://docs.unity3d.com/Manual/StandardShaderMetallicVsSpecular.html) both map to the Lit Shader in URP.
+For a list of Shader mappings, see section [Shader mappings](upgrading-your-shaders.md#built-in-to-urp-shader-mappings).

-If you’re targeting less powerful devices, or just would like simpler shading, use the [Simple Lit Shader](simple-lit-shader.md), which is non-PBR.
+If you are targeting less powerful devices, or your project has simpler shading, use the [Simple Lit shader](simple-lit-shader.md), which is non-PBR.

 If you don’t need real-time lighting, or would rather only use [baked lighting](https://docs.unity3d.com/Manual/LightMode-Baked.html) and sample global illumination, choose a Baked Lit Shader.